pbui-project/pbui-main/Code_of_Conduct.md

 By making an effort to follow these guidelines, we will encourage more contribution to our projects, and our discussions will be friendlier and reach conclusions more easily.

-## Appendix A (2020/02/06)
+## Appendix A: Debate Procedures (2020/02/06)

+### Section 1: Filibuster

 In a formal debate, a member may choose to not yield their time.
 In doing so, they can _formally_ declare a filibuster.
 This filibuster will hold the debate still until the filibusterer does one of the following:

 - Yields their time

+- Achieves 14 hours of filibuster

 - Breaks the above CoC

-- Is overruled by a majority of organization members.
-However, in the event of a tie amongst the organization members, @pbui will summoned to weigh in on a **binding** decision.
+- Is overruled by a majority or quorum (Appendix A, Section 2) of organization members.
+However, in the event of a tie amongst the organization members, procedings will halt until @pbui is summoned and arrives to weigh in on a **binding** decision.

+### Section 2: Quorum

+Quorum will be defined as wherever the most organization members are at the same time.
+This grants operating privelage equal to that of general majority.
+In the event of a tie, the closest congregation to Fitzpatrick Hall will have supermajority.
+However, quorum is not immediately granted.
+The following criteria must be met to achieve quorum:

+- Notification of meeting at least 4 hours in advance to all members through github, email, or irc

+- No standing filibusters must be in place

+- Must be meeting in the same room, granted the room is _not_ a gymnasium

+- Members must all be wearing at least casual attire (business casual preferred)